wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/3-ai-builder-actions.md

-In this section, you will discover and use AI Builder actions in Power Automate through the creation of a simple flow.
+In this section, you'll discover and use AI Builder actions in Power Automate through the creation of a simple flow.

 ## Prerequisites

 * Access to [Power Automate](https://flow.microsoft.com/?azure-portal=true).
 * A license or trial of the [AI Builder](/ai-builder/administer-licensing).
 * An [environment](/power-platform/admin/environments-overview) with a [Microsoft Dataverse database](/power-platform/admin/create-database).
 (Applicable only for work or school accounts).
 * A Microsoft Office 365 account with access to OneDrive for Business and Excel Online (Business).
-* A basic understanding of Power Automate as well as experience with creating a flow is recommended.
+* A basic understanding of Power Automate and experience with creating a flow is recommended.

 ## Create a flow from a solution